Move Up Guidelines

 SHOOTING RULES:

-2. All targets will be 3-D targets manufactured by Delta McKenzie Targets that feature the ASA Pro 12-RingTM set at maximum distances as shown in the “CLASSES” section of these rules.
+2. All targets will be 3-D targets manufactured by Delta McKenzie Targets that feature the ASA Pro 12-Ring set at maximum distances as shown in the “CLASSES” section of these rules.
 ASA strives to adhere to the maximum recommendation, but range conditions may create target positions that may exceed the maximum.
-All targets will be placed vertical to the horizon and all groups are to insure that the targets are returned to this position after removing their arrows.
+All targets will be placed vertical to the horizon and all groups are to ensure that the targets are returned to this position after removing their arrows.
 No target will be placed with the head of the target quartered toward the shooter (“front-angled”), and the head of the target may not be quartered away (“rear-angled”) from the shooter at an angle greater than that which would promote damage to the target or create glance-offs.
 The entire 8, 10, & 12-ring scoring areas will be visible from the stake and shooters may have a range official remove any limbs or debris that blocks their view of these scoring areas to the target.

 5. It is recommended and desirable that groups have no more than five shooters, however, individual tournament circumstances may require a maximum of six shooters on a stake.
 Groups must have a minimum of three shooters and if a group of three experiences a breakdown that leaves only two shooters in the group, the range official will be the second scorer and accompany the group as a scorer until the third shooter returns.

 6. Groups will proceed under “Free Pull” and each group will signal their completion of the target by standing five (5) steps inside the shooting stake toward the target.
 They will remain there until the groups on each side are finished and have also moved five steps forward.
-Any group proceeding to the target too soon will receive a warning for the first offense and the penalty for any subsequent offense will be a score of zero (“0”) for the entire group.The following rules will be monitored, judged and adhered to by each group among themselves during each day’s competitions.
+Any group proceeding to the target too soon will receive a warning for the first offense and the penalty for any subsequent offense will be a score of zero (“0”) for the entire group.The following rules will be monitored and adhered to by each group during each day’s competitions.

 7. Except as may be required due to an approved medical exemption, each shooter must straddle, or touch with either foot, the appropriate “shooting stake” for their class.
 A shooter will receive a warning from the group for failure to straddle or touch the stake on the first offense.
 The penalty for the second offense is a deduction of five points from their target score with any subsequent offense receiving a score of zero.
 Anyone that deliberately does not attempt to shoot from the designated shooting stake, or that deliberately stands on or bends the shooting stake, shall not only receive a score of zero for that target but will be in violation of Competition Committee Rules paragraph D-1 “Unsportsmanlike Conduct” and will be referred to the Competition Committee for action including suspension.